 Sprite Castle’s Voice Mailbox: 405-486-YDKF

 Sprite Castle is a proud member of the ThrowbackNetwork.
-Find more Throwback podcasts by following @ThrowbackNet on Twitter.
-If you would like to hear more podcasts from me, please check out my other shows, You Don’t Know Flack and Throwback Reviews.
+Find more retro-themed podcasts by following @ThrowbackNet on Twitter.
+If you enjoy Sprite Castle, be sure to check out my other podcasts: You Don’t Know Flack, Rusted Metal, and Throwback Reviews.

 Podcast: Play in new window | Download